shakes76/PatternAnalysis-2024/recognition/GFNet_Alzheimer_Classification_47443433/README.md

 best_accuracy = 0.0
 batch_size = 32
 ```
-## Training Loop

-The training loop for this project involves multiple epochs where the model iteratively learns from the training data.
 The primary steps in the training loop are as follows:

 1. **Forward Pass**: Each image batch is passed through the Vision Transformer model.
 2. **Loss Calculation**: The cross-entropy loss is computed, which helps the model adjust its weights based on the error between predicted and actual classes.